Why does my phone die so fast – how to fix the issue |Tech-addict

 2. Screen brightness setting too high

-Too high of a setting of the screen brightness of your phone is also one of the major reasons behind your query – why is my phone’s battery draining so fast?
+Too high of a setting of the screen brightness of your phone is also one of the major reasons behind your query – why is my phone battery draining so fast?
+High screen brightness and the screen’s brightness setting can use more battery power.
 Therefore, one of the easiest ways to make your phone battery last longer is to adjust the display settings.
+Use tap display options to adjust screen timeout settings and lower brightness to conserve battery.

 This can be done in several ways as shown below: